obliquid/sobuame/README.md

 sobuame
 =======

-an application to easily create online publications based on predefined layout teplates. based on node.js, mongodb, express.js
+an application to easily create online publications based on predefined layout templates. made with node.js, mongodb, express.js